DavidYKay/pantry-angular/README.md

 ## Development with angular-seed

-The following docs apply to all angular-seed projects and since the phonecat tutorial is a project based on angular-seed, the instructions apply to it as well.
+The following docs apply to all angular-seed projects and since the recipecat tutorial is a project based on angular-seed, the instructions apply to it as well.

 ### Running the app during development